IIIF/api/source/extension/georef/index.md

 ## 1. Introduction

-The [IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/) has the capability to support complex Web Annotations which can provide detailed and specific information regarding IIIF resources.
+The [IIIF Presentation API](https://iiif.io/api/presentation/3.0/) has the capability to support complex Web Annotations which can provide detailed and specific information regarding IIIF resources.
 You can see various use cases which implement such Web Annotations in the IIIF Cookbook.
 Through the work of IIIF Maps, a commonality of techniques to georeference IIIF Canvases and Images in the context of a global map became evident, and a desire to have standards and best practices for georeferencing became known.

 ### 1.1 Objectives and Scope